0xjorgev/jobsity-challenge/README.md

 - PureLayout, library to manage AutoLayout via code in a simpler and easier to maintain way
 - moa, async image downloader manager for UIImageViews
-- UIScrollView-InfiniteScroll, allows to create the infinite scroll to the Home Section
 - RealmSwift, an object oriented local database (for Favorites functionality)

 ### Project Structure: